International Shipping Restrictions, Prohibitions, & HAZMAT

 All USPS customers are responsible for:

-- Reviewing USPS Publication 52, Hazardous, Restricted, & Perishable Mail and the International Mail Manual to find out if your item is mailable, and reviewing the Individual Country Listings page to discover if the destination country permits its receipt.
+- Review the USPS Publication 52, Hazardous, Restricted, & Perishable Mail and the International Mail Manual to find out if your item is mailable.

-- Complying with Postal Service™ regulations, U.S. related laws and regulations, and the laws of your destination country.
+- Complying with the laws of your destination country.

 Internationally Prohibited Items